akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 Remove
 ______

-This action removes values to a multiselect or a product category.
+This action removes values from a multiselect or a product category.

 Two parameters are required, two other are optional.
 - field: attribute code.